mxjeff/python-musicpd/doc/source/use.rst

 written to the socket.
 To avoid confusion use regular string instead of relying on object string representation.

 :py:class:`musicpd.MPDClient` methods returns different kinds of objects depending on the command.
 Could be :py:obj:`None`, a single object as a :py:obj:`str` or a :py:obj:`dict`, a list of :py:obj:`dict`.

-For more about the protocol and MPD commands see the `MPD protocol documentation`_.
+Then :py:class:`musicpd.MPDClient` **methods signatures** are not hard coded within this module since the protocol is handled on the server side.
+Please refer to the protocol and MPD commands in `MPD protocol documentation`_ to learn how to call commands and what kind of arguments they expect.

+Some examples are provided for the most common cases, see :ref:`examples`.

 For a list of currently supported commands in this python module see :ref:`commands`.